HappySunChild/ConFusion/STYLEGUIDE.md

 ```

 This structure is pretty well defined, it keeps the constructor separate from the methods and is relatively rigid.
 Although it may seem a little backwards to have the methods defined before the constructor, I think it's perfectly fine here (unless your methods need to access the constructor for whatever reason).

-## Use string and table call syntax if you want!!
-This one is kind of a given, since Fusion (and by extension ConFusion) is built around this syntax.
-While, yes this syntax can be quite cursed, it can improve the readability (and aesthetic) of your code (if that's something you really care about).